yctao7/CNTools_ClusterNet-GAP/README.md

 # ClusterNet and GAP

-This code adopts the framework of the code of ClusterNet method in the NeurIPS 2019 [paper](https://arxiv.org/abs/1905.13732) "End to End Learning and Optimization on Graphs" and adds the option to use GAP method [paper](https://arxiv.org/abs/1903.00614) "GAP: Generalizable Approximate Graph Partitioning Framework"
+This code adopts the framework of the code of ClusterNet method in the NeurIPS 2019 [paper](https://arxiv.org/abs/1905.13732) "End to End Learning and Optimization on Graphs" and adds the option to use GAP method [paper](https://arxiv.org/abs/1903.00614) "GAP: Generalizable Approximate Graph Partitioning Framework".

 ```
 @inproceedings{wilder2019end,